nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * stores a `UserPref` object that represents the user’s preferences.
 This is exposed to the outside as a `ReadOnlyUserPref` objects.
 * does not depend on any of the other three components (as the `Model` component acts as a "database" which represents data entities, and the data entities should work on their own without depending on other components)

-Given below is the Class Diagrams for the `Person` model.
+Given below is the class diagram for the `Person` model.

 <img src="images/PersonClassDiagram.png" width="450" />